What's Hot

 Most of the colonies produced valuable raw materials, including grain, sugar, and tobacco, which at that time were highly sought in Europe.

-Since Britain was an island country, it lacked these precious metals, and because of that, it sought to obtain these metals through trade with its colonies.
+Cause Britain was an island country, it lacked these precious metals and often sought to obtain them through trade with its colonies.

 2. Controlling the Trade Routes